Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 A three-hour drive south of Perth, Margaret River is a small town of wineries, craft breweries, and wide beaches.
 The region is deservedly regarded for its wine, which you can experience with a visit to the Voyager Estate winery.
 Here, you can learn about its innovative sustainability practices and enjoy a seven-course lunch and wine pairing.
 And, while Margaret River is best known for its wine and cuisine, there’s abundant wildlife to see — kangaroos and emus have been known to pay a visit to some of the region’s wineries.

-To see their more natural environment, lace up your hiking boots to take in the variety of landscapes found along this stretch of coast – from steep cliffs and rock formations to the woodlands of the Boranup Karri Forests – found on the 123-kilometre (76-mile) Cape to Cape Walk Track.
+To see their more natural environment, lace up your hiking boots to take in the variety of landscapes found along this stretch of coast – from steep cliffs and rock formations to the woodlands of the Boranup Karri Forests – found on the 123-kilometer (76-mile) Cape to Cape Walk Track.
 For avid walkers, the trek can be completed as a multi-day journey, but there are many shorter routes to be found along the way for all levels, including those that are well-groomed for wheelchairs.
 The Ellensbrook Homestead trek, for instance, will lead you along paved paths and boardwalks to reach the Meekadarabee Falls.
 Adorned in ferns, moss, and surrounded by wildflowers in the spring, arriving here feels as if you’re entering a magical fairy garden.

 In Hamelin Bay at the south of the Cape, stone-grey stingrays gather in the water and can be spotted from shore.
 To get a loftier lay of the land, head to Pemberton where you can take a treetop walk, climbing onto platforms strung between the giant, 400-year old red tingle trees.